TRUE,Cooler Master MasterLiquid Lite 240mm Liquid Cooling,$42.89

 TRUE,Oculus Touch Controller,$99.99

-SLAM is simultaneous localization and mapping; the goal is to build/update a map while simultaneously keeping track of location within.
+simultaneous localization and mapping; the goal is to build/update a map while simultaneously keeping track of location within.

 In other words, SLAM takes sensory data as input (such as camera, lidar, ultrasound) and outputs a partial map and location within.